quiltdata/quilt/docs/Troubleshooting.md

 ## General stack update failure steps

-Rarely, Quilt stack deployment updates fail.
+On rare occasions, Quilt stack deployment updates might fail.
 This can happen for several reasons.
 To expedite resolution of stack deployment issues, it's helpful to have the following data and output from the following [AWS CLI](https://aws.amazon.com/cli/) commands when contacting support@quiltdata.io.